isabelfaulds/sf-bsky-feed/readme.md

 - monitoring
 - terraform outputs: feed_server_eip

 ## Things to Change
 - Update terraform.tfvars.example to terraform.tfvars , include [your ip address for ssh](https://whatismyipaddress.com/)
+- Update filtering logic in data_filter.py
+- Update route 53 zone to a usable domain

 ## Debugging Checks
 If any issues some key things to check for debugging :-)